DataDog/integrations-core/voltdb/README.md

 If [TLS/SSL][5] is enabled on the client HTTP port:

+1. Export your certificate CA file in PEM format:

+    ```bash
+    keytool -exportcert -file /path/to/voltdb-ca.pem -keystore <KEYSTORE> -storepass <PASSWORD> -alias voltdb -rfc
+    ```

+1. Export your certificate in PEM format:

+    ```bash
+    openssl pkcs12 -nodes -in <KEYSTORE> -out /path/to/voltdb.pem -password pass:<PASSWORD>
+    ```

-1. Get a copy of your certificate in PEM format.
-It should contain the _unencrypted_ private key and the certificate:
+    The resulting file should contain the _unencrypted_ private key and the certificate:

     ```
     -----BEGIN PRIVATE KEY-----